TurboGears/tg2docs/docs/index.rst

     examples (and not all of them are purely TurboGears).
 These should help answer some of the basic "How do I ... ?" questions.

+:ref:`whatsnew`
+    Learn about the new features of TurboGears 2.

 :ref:`getting-to-know`
     Exploring the architecture of TurboGears.
 Learn what components come with the default install of TurboGears, what components are installed